molinsp/eigendata-doc/docs/README.md

 **Transformations**

-1. **Arithmetic on columns:** Something that was not previously possible was to perform arithmetic operations on columns (e.g. divide values by 1000).
+1. **Arithmetic on columns:** Something that was not previously possible was to perform arithmetic operations on columns (e.g., divide values by 1000).
 Now, you have transformations dedicates specifically to element-wise column arithmetic: divide, add, multiply, exponentiate, subtract
 2. **Split list to columns:** The previous split function did not work very well.
-We have improved the way it works, and added the possibility to:
+We have improved the way it works and added the possibility to:
     6. Deal with lists with parenthesis or brackets
-    7. Create new column indicators for each unique item (i.e. 0/1) or just extract the items by order by using the split_type variable
+    7. Create new column indicators for each unique item (i.e. 0/1) or extract the items by order by using the split_type variable
 3. **Flat pivot tables:** Pivot tables are now flat by default, instead of having a hierarchical index, which does not allow filtering and is hard to understand
 4. **Encode labels to numbers:** Allows to convert categorical variables to numbers
-5. **Data overview:** Added basic support for better understanding the data before working on it.
-This is currently outputted in the notebook
+5. **Data overview:** Added basic support for better understanding the data: column statistics and null values
-    8. Overview: Null values and types
-    9. Overview: Column statistics
 6. **Transpose table:** Generate a transposition of a table
 7. **Change value based on indicator:** This function allows to change the value of a column/create a new column based on the values of an indicator.
 It is usually used after generating a true/false indicator with the filter functionality.
 For example, you can replace all the outliers above a certain value with a smoothed number.
 8. **Keep columns:** You can now express the columns you want to keep and not just the ones you want to delete